 Residents may contract for one of four meal plans.
-The Premium Plan offers unlimited access to dining halls, the Prime 15 Plan offers access any 15 times per week, and the Perfect 10 Plan offers access any 10 times per week.
-The Traditional 20 Plan offers breakfast, lunch and dinner, Monday through Saturday and two meals (no evening meal) on Sunday.
+The Gold Meal Plan offers unlimited access to dining halls, four guest passes and \$150 in Spartan Cash.
+The Silver Meal Plan offers unlimited access to dining halls, and the Prime 15 Plan offers access any 15 times per week.
+The Traditional 20 Meal Plan offers breakfast, lunch and dinner, Monday through Saturday and two meals (no evening meal) on Sunday.